bgillman/gke-networking-recipes/gateway/single-cluster/regional-l7-ilb/README.md

   hostnames:
   - "store.example.internal"
   rules:
-  - forwardTo:
+  - backendRefs:
-    - serviceName: store-v1
+    - name: store-v1
       port: 8080
       weight: 50
-    - serviceName: store-v2
+    - name: store-v2
       port: 8080
       weight: 50
 ```

 This HTTPRoute will allow users to take advantage of features in the `gke-l7-rilb ` GatewayClass like traffic weighting.
-In this scenario, we specify the `weight` fields in the HTTPRoute to send 50% of traffic to the application version `store-v1` and 50% of traffic to the application version `store-v2`.
+In this scenario, we specify the `weight` fields in the `backendRefs` to send 50% of traffic to the application version `store-v1` and 50% of traffic to the application version `store-v2`.

+**Note**: This HTTPRoute uses the updated Gateway API v1 specification with `backendRefs` instead of the deprecated `forwardTo` field.

 /////
 ## Validate successful deployment of an internal Single-cluster Gateway